Manufactured dwelling installation is governed by the Oregon Manufactured Dwelling Standard (OMDS) and City Title 24.90.

 A building permit is required when installing a manufactured home.
 Depending on the scope of work, your project may also require electrical, plumbing or mechanical permits.

-Any accessory structures, site built additions or alterations to existing homes will be reviewed under provisions in the Residential Specialty Code (formerly the One and Two Family Dwelling Specialty Code) based on the 2003 IRC.
+Any accessory structures, site built additions or alterations to existing homes will be reviewed under provisions in the Oregon Residential Specialty Code.
 View more information on building codes.

 It is recommended to visit or call the Planning and Zoning staff (503) 823-7526 and Buildings staff (503) 823-7310 at the Development Services Center early in the planning of your project.